 In one word, Epidemic.

 Condition necromancer has the best area-of-effect (AOE) potential in the game.
 With Epidemic, it can spread all the conditions on a target to up to five other targets.
-Not only can this be used for massive AOE damage if it spreads 25 stacks of bleeds, some stacks of confusion, burning, and poison, but it also has the benefit of spreading debuffs like blind, chilled, cripple, fear, immobilize, vulnerability, and weakness.
+Not only can this be used for massive AOE damage if it spreads 25 stacks of bleeds, some stacks of confusion, burning, torment and poison, but it also has the benefit of spreading debuffs like blind, chilled, cripple, fear, immobilize, vulnerability, and weakness.
+This, along with utility from wells, makes necromancer the best class for mowing through trash — or non-boss — mobs.

 That single-target damage also comes with the added benefit of being executed from range.
 While direct-damage builds tend to sacrifice damage at range, condition builds keep the same DPS and sacrifice burst instead.
 Being able to keep maximum range is a massive boost to survivability and damage potential.
 It lets a condition necromancer overcome many boss mechanics while doing maximum DPS.

 By itself, necromancer also has a lot of useful utility.
 It constantly applies poison, which does damage and reduces the effectiveness of healing abilities by 33 percent.
 Wells can be used to AOE heal, convert conditions on an ally to boons, convert boons on an enemy to conditions, perpetually blind, and apply vulnerability, all while giving protection through traits.
 Corruption skills can be used to apply weakness and convert boons on an enemy to conditions.
-Signet of Undeath is an in-combat revive.
+Signets can provide different kinds of utility, ranging from an in-combat revive to boss-weakening conditions, as well.

 Then there’s Death Shroud.
 This ability can be used every 10 seconds at the expenditure of life force, which can be obtained by both killing enemies and through specific abilities.
 It’s very good for survivability and utility, but as a condition necromancer, it’s not a good idea to stay in it for long.
 Still, it’s worth emphasizing that it’s one of the best survivability cooldowns in the game because life force essentially acts as a second health bar.

 However, all of that does come with one major downside: a lack of burst.
 Necromancers, as ArenaNet has explained, are masters of attrition.
-Their access to AOE damage, condition damage, solid utility, and deadly debuffs is balanced out by a total inability to spike down a target’s health.
+Their access to AOE damage, condition damage, solid utility, and deadly debuffs is balanced out by much less burst than a typical warrior.
 This can hurt in some PvE fights and encounters that demand quick kills (for example, Giganticus Lupicus’ grubs are harder to solo for a necromancer), but it’s easily made up by a proper team composition.

 The bleed cap is also a potential downside to condition necromancers.
-The cap of 25 bleeds forces a good group to not get more than one condition-built member.
+The cap of 25 bleeds forces a good group to not get more than one or two condition-built members.
 This also makes some traits and stats, particularly those focused on bleed and condition duration, a little worse, but more on that later.

 II.
 Weapon and Death Shroud Abilities